 An ROI of 0.2x is not a good marketing investment, and it is only when we look into true ROI that we get a genuine sense of what we need to attain with our financial outcomes.
 With a 30% contribution margin and a true ROI target of 3.0x, we would need to believe that we could generate $133,333 of top-line revenue from our $10,000 marketing investment.

-In Plannuh, users can work with numerous financial outcomes, depending on what works best for their business.
+Using Plannuh's marketing ROI software, users can work with numerous financial outcomes, depending on what works best for their business.

 We can capture cost-per-outcome (CPO).
 Here’s what it looks like in Plannuh.
-This example shows a campaign where significant expenses were consumed prior to the first outcomes being achieved.
+This example shows a campaign where significant marketing expenses were consumed prior to the first outcomes being achieved.
 When the first outcome was achieved (on 8/8) the average CPO is very high.
 The dashed line shows us the target CPO based on the campaign budget and the target number of outcomes.
 Over time, as more outcomes are achieved, and campaign investment flattens out, the CPO drops toward the target, eventually surpassing the target CPO in October.

 Revenue ROI (RROI)